zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 The west wall features several openings that connect to the rust monsters’ colony.
 From here, the sovereign releases calming spores that lure rust monsters to be killed and butchered for the ogres.

 The south wall contains several windows that open to the outside.
 These windows are sealed on the inside by fungal filaments, and the wooden shutters can be forced open with a DC 14 Strength check.
 From the outside, the windows are buried under rubble; a DC 15 Intelligence (Investigation) or Wisdom (Perception) check reveals the blocked openings, and clearing the rubble takes a few minutes of work.
-If the players begin applying force to the shutters from the outside, the sovereign sends a telepathic plea urging them to leave.
-The players experience the mental message, but they do not know its source unless they have already met the sovereign or observed its behavior in another room.
+If the characters begin applying force to the shutters from the outside, the sovereign sends a telepathic plea urging them to leave.
+The characters experience the mental message, but they do not know its source unless they have already met the sovereign or observed its behavior in another room.
 Opening the shutters exposes the chamber to sunlight, which burns the myconid sovereign, and its filaments prevent it from leaving the room.

-When the players enter the room, the sovereign communicates with them.
-Its attitude is hostile if the players tore down the fungal barrier, killed the working myconids, slew the ogres, or opened the windows, and neutral otherwise.
-The sovereign warns the players to leave the cave in peace.
+When the characters enter the room, the sovereign communicates with them.
+Its attitude is hostile if the characters tore down the fungal barrier, killed the working myconids, slew the ogres, or opened the windows, and neutral otherwise.
+The sovereign warns the characters to leave the cave in peace.

-**Fighting the sovereign.** If the players ignore the warning, the **myconid sovereign** summons two **rust monsters** from the nearby tunnels and awakens a **myconid spore servant** lying on its side, then attacks the party.
+**Fighting the sovereign.** If the characters ignore the warning, the **myconid sovereign** summons two **rust monsters** from the nearby tunnels and awakens a **myconid spore servant** lying on its side, then attacks the party.
 Once per combat, the myconid sovereign can use its action to regrow a weakened version of the fungal barrier in the doorway.
 The wall is solid and forms with 5 hit points and AC 10.

 **Star Musk.** The walls of the chamber are covered with _star musk_.
-If the players open the shutters, sunlight fills the space and patches of musk begin to glow and shift to a bright golden yellow.
-The players can harvest 0.5 kilograms of musk after 3-5 minutes of exposure.
+If the characters open the shutters, sunlight fills the space and patches of musk begin to glow and shift to a bright golden yellow.
+The characters can harvest 0.5 kilograms of musk after 3-5 minutes of exposure.

 **Treasure.** A character who succeeds on a DC 15 Intelligence (Nature) check discovers several medicinal plants growing among the musk.
 These plants can be used as ingredients for brewing a _potion of healing_.
-In addition, the players can collect a small amount of _myconid rapport spores_.
-When a player touches the spores, they feel a brief tingling at the edge of their thoughts.
-A player who succeeds on a DC 15 Intelligence (Nature) check identifies the residue as preserved rapport spores, enough to allow two creatures to briefly communicate telepathically.
+In addition, the characters can collect a small amount of _myconid rapport spores_.
+When a character touches the spores, they feel a brief tingling at the edge of their thoughts.
+A character who succeeds on a DC 15 Intelligence (Nature) check identifies the residue as preserved rapport spores, enough to allow two creatures to briefly communicate telepathically.

 ## Ending the Adventure

-Once the players have harvested the _star musk_ from the illuminated chambers, they can leave the Sunbathed Cave at any time.
+Once the characters have harvested the _star musk_ from the illuminated chambers, they can leave the Sunbathed Cave at any time.
 The cave’s inhabitants do not pursue them outside.

 Returning the musk to the quest-giver completes the adventure.
 The amount of musk gathered determines how many doses of medicine can be produced or how many people can be helped, depending on the quest’s premise.

 ### Aftermath

-Depending on the players’ actions, the cave’s balance may shift:
+Depending on the characters’ actions, the cave’s balance may shift:
 - If the ogres survive: They may seek tribute from nearby settlements or try to reclaim the cave after the musk is harvested.
 - If the myconids survive: They slowly reseal the tunnels and restore darkness.
 They may become strange, reclusive allies or future obstacles.
 - If both factions are disrupted: Rust monsters spread unchecked through the tunnels, creating a new problem for locals.